What are the risks of IT?

 • Use security software : Security software such as antivirus and firewalls can protect computer systems against viruses and denial of service attacks.

-• Configure systems securely : A bad configuration of the systems can make the company vulnerable to the attacks.
+• Configure systems securely : Misconfigured systems can leave the business vulnerable to attacks.
 It is important to ensure that you configure security settings correctly to protect company data.

-• Use strong and unique passwords : Some Strong passwords and unique are essential to protect company accounts from hacks.
+• Use strong and unique passwords : Some Strong passwords and unique are essential to protect company accounts against hacks.

 Finally, a comprehensive IT policy should also include insurance against losses related to employee fraud, data replacement costs, and destruction of software or hardware.

-By implementing these security measures, companies can minimize IT-related risks and protect their data and business.
+By implementing these security measures, businesses can minimize IT risks and protect their data and business.